promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

 In this example, the `containsMentalHealth` assertion template is defined at the top of the configuration file and then reused in two test cases.
 This approach helps maintain consistency and reduces duplication in your configuration.

-## Defining metrics from assertions
+## Defining named metrics

-Each assertion supports a `metrics` field that allows you to tag the result however you like.
+Each assertion supports a `metric` field that allows you to tag the result however you like.
 Use this feature to combine related assertions into aggregate metrics.

 For example, these asserts will aggregate results into two metrics, `Tone` and `Consistency`.